sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

 > NOTE: You can also publish directly from Sourcegraph by omitting the `published` field from your batch spec.
 This is described in more detail in "[Publishing changesets to the code host](how-tos/publishing_changesets.md#publishing-changesets)".

+> NOTE: Code hosts and git don’t allow creating multiple, different changesets on the same branch.
+Attempting to create another changeset on a branch will result in the following error: `Failed to run operations on changeset.
+Cannot create changeset on the same branch in multiple batch changes`

 ## Congratulations!

 You've created your first batch change! 🎉🎉